tessel/project/CONTRIBUTING.md

 Fix the bug or add the feature.
 Please make descriptive and focused git commits.
 Be sure to add relevant tests.
 If you have any questions, feel free to comment on the original Github issue and we'll get back to you as quickly as possible.

 ### 4. Make a Pull Request
 Once you've implemented and tested the change, open a [pull request][pull-requests] on your branch.

 If there is someone in the community that you would specifically like to have review your code, call them out on the pull request with a comment like `review? @johnnyman727` and that person will assist shortly.

-Otherwise, one of the project [Team Members](https://github.com/tessel/project/blob/master/GOVERNANCE.md#team-members) will review the code and provide feedback.
+Otherwise, one of the project [Team Members](https://github.com/tessel/project/blob/master/TEAM-MEMBERS.md) will review the code and provide feedback.

+You may also wish to post to the #reviews channel on [Tessel Slack](https://tessel-slack.herokuapp.com/).

 ### 5. Merge the PR
 After the code has been reviewed, the Team Member may suggest several things to change about the contribution before it's ready.
 After the necessary changes have been made, the Team Member will accept the pull request and merge it into the master branch!